 The Company's business, financial condition and results of operations may be materially adversely affected by seasonality and general economic conditions affecting its sales.

-Hillman has, in the past, experienced seasonal fluctuations in sales and operating results from quarter to quarter.
+In general, the Company has experienced seasonal fluctuations in sales and operating results from quarter to quarter.
 Typically, the first calendar quarter is the weakest due to the effect of weather on home projects and the construction industry.